lgviii/next-with-redux/README.md

 # Build for Export

+## Static site will be exported to the `out` directory

+npx next build

-next build && next export
+npx next export

 npm run build